The Archive

 This was a hybrid design using sealed tweeters and lower woofers offering the midrange in an open panel above the main chassis.

-The OB-5 is the direct predecessor to the larger X-Statik.
+The OB-5 is the direct predecessor to the X-Statik.

 LGK 1.0 Series

-Last was the “Wedgie” a stand mount open-baffle mini monitor using four LGK drivers around a Neo3 in a waveguide.
-When paired with dual open-baffle subs they are tough combo to beat.
+Last was the “Wedgie,” a stand mount open-baffle mini monitor using four LGK drivers around a Neo3 in a waveguide.
+When paired with dual or triple open-baffle subs, they were tough combo to beat, offering exceptional imaging and soundstage performance.

 Serenity Series